SamuraiSigma/godot-docs/classes/class_sttrunner.rst

 - :ref:`int<class_int>`  **start**  **(** **)**

 Creates a thread to repeatedly listen to keywords.
-The thread can be stopped with the :ref:`stop<class_STTRunner_stop>` method.
+The thread can be stopped with :ref:`stop<class_STTRunner_stop>`.
 If :ref:`start<class_STTRunner_start>` was previously called, the current thread is halted and a new recognition, with the specified arguments, is created.